-Although a beneficial unitholder may not be recognized directly at the Meeting for the purposes of voting Units registered in the name of his or her broker, a beneficial unitholder may attend the Meeting as proxyholder for the registered unitholder and vote the Units in that capacity.
-Beneficial unitholders who wish to attend the Meeting and indirectly vote their Units as proxyholder for the registered unitholder should enter their own names in the blank space on the form of proxy provided to them and return the same to their broker (or the broker's agent) in accordance with the instructions provided by such broker.
+Although a beneficial unitholder may not be recognized directly at the Meeting for the purposes of voting Units registered in the name of his or her broker, a beneficial unitholder may attend the Meeting via webcast only as proxyholder for the registered unitholder and vote the Units in that capacity.
+Beneficial unitholders who wish to attend the Meeting via webcast only and indirectly vote their Units as proxyholder for the registered unitholder should enter their own names in the blank space on the form of proxy provided to them and return the same to their broker (or the broker's agent) in accordance with the instructions provided by such broker.
+Beneficial unitholders are strongly encouraged to attend the Meeting via webcast only.